lienict/blog/_posts/2020-03-12-JavaScript to Know for React.md

 ---
 slug: 'javascript-to-know-for-react'
-title: 'Cần chuẩn bị gì để viết React?'
+title: 'JavaScript to Know for React'
-date: '2020-03-12'
+date: '2019-08-19'
-author: 'dinhtronglien'
+author: 'Lien DT'
 description:
   '_What JavaScript features you should be familiar with when learning and using React_'